MrBenGriffin/Amaze/thoughts.md

 So we have some sort of 'wall' object that is drawable..
 And then we have some sort of 'cell' object that refers to four walls.

-so we have a digger...

-Bla bla bla .. later on.
-We will want to write a ‘maze solver’ later - so we will need to be able to provide a maze traversal functions, including eg. cell.getExits() move(direction)